-In this section, we investigate whether the subspaces $\mathcal{K}_s$, $\mathcal{K}_s^{\perp}$ and the directions $\mathbf{w}_1$, $\mathbf{w}_2$, which we identified to find the key vector $\mathbf{k}$ and the residual vector $\mathbf{\delta}$, indeed correspond to the feature subspaces we hypothesized.
-We hypothesized that $\mathcal{K}_s$ is a entity-specific feature subspace that activates differently for each subject entity.
-Conversely, its orthogonal subspace $\mathcal{K}_s^{\perp}$ is assumed to be a entity-agnostic feature space, activating similarly across different entities.
-Furthermore, we posited that $\mathbf{w}_1$, $\mathbf{w}_2$ are crucial directions for the update.
-Specifically, when their scaled versions are added to the residual stream $\mathbf{h}$, we believe $\mathbf{w}_1$ is the principal direction for increasing the logit of the new object $o^\ast$, while $\mathbf{w}_2$ is principal direction for decreasing the logit of the old object $o$.
+In this section, we investigate whether the subspaces $\mathcal{K}_s$, $\mathcal{K}_s^{\perp}$ and the directions $\mathbf{w}_1$, $\mathbf{w}_2$, which we identified to find the key vector $\mathbf{k}$ and the residual vector $\boldsymbol{\delta}$, indeed correspond to the feature subspaces we hypothesized.
+We hypothesized that $\mathcal{K}_s$ is an entity-specific feature subspace that activates differently for each entity.
+Conversely, its orthogonal subspace $\mathcal{K}_s^{\perp}$ is assumed to be an entity-agnostic feature space, activating similarly across different entities.
+Furthermore, we posited that $\mathbf{w}_1$ and $\mathbf{w}_2$ are crucial directions for the update.
+Specifically, when their scaled versions are added to the residual stream $\mathbf{h}$, we believe $\mathbf{w}_1$ is the principal direction for increasing the logit of the new attribute $a^\ast$, while $\mathbf{w}_2$ is the principal direction for decreasing the logit of the old attribute $a$.